Salzburg 2 Days Itinerary

 Here are a few highlights I hope you can add to your own Austrian adventure.
 Enjoy!
 For more help, you can always trust Lonely Planet’s Austria Guide.

 Day #1: Consider Old Town vs. New Town

 Ahh, an endless debate.
 Which is better?
 Both parts have their perks.

-So the Old Town or New Town.
-The Old Town or Altstadt is a UNESCO World Heritage Site, which is pretty darn cool.
+So the Old Town or Altstadt is a UNESCO World Heritage Site, which is pretty darn cool.
 This area of Salzburg is literally packed with medieval and baroque buildings, quaint cobblestones, a spire-filled sky, chocolate, and more!
 I loved every second I spent in the Old Town.
 Truly.

 So I personally enjoyed staying in Salzburg’s New Town.
 More room to breathe, you know?
 And you’re still central, perfectly within walking distance to all the sites in the Old Town.
 The New Town also had many lovely old buildings, making for scenic strolls, and a lot of cool restaurants and cafes.

 For accommodation, my Busabout pals and I booked rooms in Yoho International Youth Hostel.
 This hostel is both clean and centrally located.
 Plus it’s a place that attracts backpackers of all ages.
 I saw gap year kids and families, older solo travelers and small groups of friends.
 Not a party hostel, but a nice mixture of people.